Mortgages for Steel-Framed Homes

 Can you get a mortgage for a BISF construction?

-There are specialist lenders who will consider lending on BISF builds, but you may need to put down a larger deposit or pay a higher interest rate.
+Some specialist lenders will consider lending on BISF builds, but you may need to put down a larger deposit or pay a higher interest rate.

 These lenders can be difficult to find without the help of a professional who knows this corner of the market well.
-Luckily there are brokers who specialise in non-standard property types and their knowledge, expertise and lender contacts can boost your chances of mortgage approval.
+Luckily, some brokers specialise in non-standard property types, and their knowledge, expertise, and lender contacts can boost your chances of getting a mortgage approval.

-If you’re buying a standard property but it has a steel framed extension, some lenders may be reluctant to approve your application.
-Specialist lenders will probably still want to carry out a thorough valuation, even though most of the property is traditionally built.
+If you’re buying a standard property but it has a steel-framed extension, some lenders may be reluctant to approve your application.
+Specialist lenders will probably still want to conduct a thorough valuation, even though most of the property is traditionally built.
 The age of the extension may also play a role in lenders’ decisions.

-If only part of the property has steel framework – in this case the extension – your choice of lenders and products might be wider than for somebody buying a home with steel frames throughout.
+If only part of the property has a steel framework—in this case, the extension—your choice of lenders and products might be wider than for somebody buying a home with steel frames throughout.

 How to increase your chances of getting your application approved